Mónica’s* father was a taxi driver in the city.

 Tears of relief poured down her face as she walked by Raúl, his face contorted in rage as they handcuffed him.
 His days of selling her were over.

-Celebrate with us because Mónica is safe now; she’s back with her father and will begin her healing road because you made her freedom possible.
+Celebrate with us because Mónica is safe now.
+She’s back with her father, and she will begin her healing road because you made her freedom possible.

 *Name, image, and some details representational